 5. FAIR AND LAWFUL PROCESSING

-5.2 For personal data to be processed lawfully, they must be processed on the basis of one of the legal grounds set out in the Acts.
+5.2 For personal data to be processed lawfully, they must be processed on the basis of one of the legal grounds set out in the relevant Laws and Regulations.
 These include, among other things, the data subject's consent to the processing, or that the processing is necessary for the performance of a contract with the data subject, for the compliance with a legal obligation to which the data controller is subject, or for the legitimate interest of the data controller or the party to whom the data is disclosed.
 Flogas rely on legitimate interests as their basis for processing customer data under Article 6 1(f) of the GDPR.
 When sensitive personal data is being processed, additional conditions must be met.
 When processing personal data as data controllers in the course of our business, Flogas will ensure that those requirements are met.

 6. PROCESSING FOR LIMITED PURPOSES

 In the course of our business, Flogas may collect and process your personal data.
 This may include data we receive directly from you (for example, by completing forms or by corresponding with us by mail, phone, email or otherwise) and data we receive from other sources (including, for example, business partners, sub-contractors in technical, payment and delivery services, credit reference agencies and others).

 7. NOTIFYING DATA SUBJECTS

 7.1 If we collect personal data directly from Data Subjects, we will inform them about:

 (a) The purpose or purposes for which we intend to process that personal data.

 (b) The types of third parties, if any, with which we will share or to which we will disclose that personal data.